“What are monster cookies, though?” I asked recently, with vague recollections of cookies with M&M’s in them.

 These monster cookies are made with more wholesome ingredients than most.
 They have a classic bakery look and taste, and the sugar content that goes along with that.
 (If you’re looking for lightened-up, lower-sugar cookies, check these out, or just make half-sized cookies.)

 These cookies are essentially made with peanut butter, eggs, coconut sugar or brown sugar, melted coconut oil or butter, and chocolate.
 They’re flourless and gluten free, as long as your oats are certified gluten free.
-I like to think that the nut butter and oats makes them a little more redeeming.
+I like to think that the nut butter and oats make them a little more redeeming.

 How to Make Monster Cookies